Tips to boost your art marketing.

 I want to believe most of you know this already.
-Yes, there are stories of artists killing it on eBay, Instagram and so forth.
+Yes, there are stories of artists killing it on eBay, Instagram, and so forth.
 They are not the norm.
 Moreover, it’s a safe bet whatever they are doing is not sustainable and near impossible to duplicate.

-Social media is a wonderful way to research for and interact with potential buyers.
-It can help you grow awareness for your art.
+Social media is a wonderful way to research and interact with potential buyers.
+It can help you grow awareness of your art.
 Use it to its full advantage.
 It is a powerful tool you should have in your art marketing arsenal.
 Just don’t fall prey to thinking it is the answer to your art marketing prayers.

 No one gets found.

 Getting found is the reverse myth of the starving artist.
 Both are false and dangerous to your art career.
-If you daydream about getting found thinking everything’s just gonna be okay then, to be blunt, you’re screwed.
+If you daydream about getting found thinking everything’s just gonna be okay, then, to be blunt, you’re screwed.

 No one is going to find you.
 Think about it.
 Who would find you?
 Some A-lister gallerist?
 An influential art dealer?
 A museum curator?
 Is this possible?
 Sort of, but so is winning the lottery.
 Daydreaming is not an excuse to avoid responsibility for your future.
 It is reckless, wishful thinking.
 As Dr. Phil would ask, “How’s that working out for you?”

 It’s okay to have career fantasies, but it isn’t good if they keep you from taking charge and making your career happen.

 Bottom line: Turn this thought around.
 Make it your job to find collectors and art buyers.
 It would help if you worked towards the goal of finding art collectors and buyers every day.
 You can’t wait until just when you think about it.

 You are lucky.
 Previous generations of artists did not have the powerful tools you have.
 What’s more, these tools are free or affordable.
 Anyone, any artist, including you, can build an active, responsive list of email subscribers.